Martingale Theory

 4. Martingale Convergence Theorems

-If is a supermartingale bounded in (i.e., ), then converges almost surely to a random variable with .
+When is a supermartingale bounded in so that then converges almost surely to a random variable with .

-Key Tool: The Upcrossing Inequality.
-This is the heart of the convergence proof.
-Let be the number of times the process crosses from below to above by time .
-We define “crossing times” recursively:
+The Upcrossing Inequality.
+The upcrossing inequality sits at the heart of the convergence proof.
+Let count how many times the process crosses upward from below to above by time .
+The crossing times are set recursively.

 4.5 Application: The Secretary Problem (Optimal Stopping)

-A classic application of Martingale theory (Snell Envelopes) is the Secretary Problem.
-Setup: You interview candidates sequentially.
-You can rank them relative to those effectively seen.
-After each interview, you must Hire or Reject.
-Rejection is final.
-Goal: Maximize the probability of selecting the absolute best candidate.
-Strategy: Reject the first candidates, then hire the first one better than all previous.
+A classic application of martingale theory through Snell Envelopes is the Secretary Problem.
+Setup.
+You interview candidates one after another and you can rank them against the ones you have already seen.
+After each interview you have to hire or reject and a rejection is final.
+Goal.
+Push up the probability of picking the absolute best candidate.
+Strategy.
+Reject the first candidates and then hire the first one better than everyone before.
 Let .
-We construct the Snell Envelope (the smallest supermartingale dominating the payoff process).
-Using backward induction, one can show the optimal stopping rule is to skip candidates.
-The success probability approaches .
+We build the Snell Envelope which is the smallest supermartingale sitting above the payoff process.
+By backward induction you can show the optimal stopping rule is to skip candidates.
+The success probability runs toward .

 5. Concentration Inequalities

-One of the most modern applications of martingales is proving that random variables concentrate sharply around their means.
+One of the biggest modern uses of martingales is pinning down sharp concentration of random variables around their means.

-Let be a martingale with bounded differences almost surely.
-Then for any :
+Let be a martingale with bounded differences almost surely and then for any

 5.1 Proof of Azuma-Hoeffding

-The proof relies on the Chernoff Bound technique.
+The proof runs through the Chernoff bound trick.

-Theorem (McDiarmid’s Inequality): For any function satisfying the bounded difference property with constants :
+Theorem (McDiarmid’s Inequality).
+For any function that has the bounded difference property with constants

-- Chromatic Number of Random Graphs: changing one edge affects the chromatic number by at most 1.
-Thus, is extremely concentrated around its mean.
+- Chromatic Number of Random Graphs.
+Changing one edge shifts the chromatic number by at most 1 and so packs tightly around its mean.

-- Machine Learning: The generalization error of a classifier concentrates because changing one training example has bounded effect (Stability).
+- Machine Learning.
+The generalization error of a classifier concentrates because changing one training example has a bounded effect on the output and this is where stability-based bounds come from.

 6. Applications in Finance

-The most famous application of Martingales is in option pricing.
-A market consists of risky assets (stocks) and a risk-free asset (bond).
-First Fundamental Theorem of Asset Pricing: The market has no arbitrage (free lunch) if and only if there exists a Risk-Neutral Measure equivalent to the physical measure such that the discounted stock price is a -martingale.
+The main use of martingale theory in mathematical finance is option pricing.
+A market holds risky assets like stocks and a risk-free asset like a bond.
+First Fundamental Theorem of Asset Pricing.
+The market has no arbitrage exactly when there is a risk-neutral measure equivalent to the physical measure where the discounted stock price is a -martingale.

-Under , the expected return of the stock is exactly the risk-free rate .
-The real-world drift disappears.
+Under the expected return of the stock comes out to the risk-free rate and the real-world drift drops out.

 6.1 Girsanov Theorem (Change of Measure)